 vRealize Network Insight Cloud classifies intents as either system-defined or user-defined.

-Periodically, vRealize Network Insight Cloud will verify whether each intent is met in your network.
-If the system determines that the intent’s specified conditions are true at that time, it marks the intent status as Pass.
-If the intent’s specified conditions are not true, the system raises an alert corresponding to this problem and marks the intent status as Fail.
-If the alerts associated with an intent are closed or archived, then the intent status becomes Pass
+Every 30 minutes, vRealize Network Insight Cloud verifies whether each intent is met in your network.
+If the system determines that the intent’s specified conditions are met at that time, it marks the intent status as Pass.
+If the intent’s specified conditions are not met, the system raises an alert corresponding to this problem and marks the intent status as Fail.
+If the alerts associated with an intent are closed or archived, then the intent status becomes Pass.

 You can access the Intents page from the left navigation pane.
-You can view the count of all intents and also count of each individual type on this page.
-You can click on each count to filter and view the details of specific type of intents.
+You can view the count of all intents and the count of each individual type on this page.
+You can click each count to filter and view the details of specific type of intents.

 - Device Health